East Kerry Senior Football Championship

-The East Kerry Senior Football Championship is a Gaelic football competition for teams affiliated to the East Kerry division.
+The championship currently uses a single-elimination tournament whereby each team is guaranteed one game.

+The title has been won at least once by 11 different teams.
+The all-time record-holders are Dr Crokes who have won a total of 32 titles.
+Rathmore are the title-holders (2024).

 Most adult clubs in the division compete for this cup, even if they are playing at junior or intermediate grades.
 In recent years, the competition has been dominated by Dr Crokes, who won their thirtieth championship in December 2018.
 The winners receive the Dr O'Donoghue Cup.
 The main sponsor for many years is the Gleneagle Hotel in Killarney.